In this Article

 6. Homoeopathic Remedy

-Silver solutions or Colloidal Silver is used for treating eye infections during pregnancy.
+Silver solutions or colloidal silver is used for treating eye infections during pregnancy.
 The ointment version is preferred by most mothers and doctors.
+(Marked for expert review)

 9. Eyebright Tea

-Herbal teas like Eyebright tea is especially effective against conjunctivitis.
-Eyebright capsules are available for those who wish to not consume tea.
+Herbal teas like eyebright tea have anti-bacterial properties and could be effective against conjunctivitis.
+Eyebright capsules are available for those who wish not to consume tea.
+This tea is recommended in limited quantities only, as an overdose could be risky during pregnancy.

 11. Raw Potatoes